Ghosts Next Door

 "I'm not pregnant," Laura fought with everything she had to not cry in front of Marlie.

 "There was an awkward silence after that, but only for a second," Laura wrote.
-"Shaun's wife was so tall and so beautiful, why wasn't he satisfied with her?
-Why did he have to pick me of all people to play his cruel tricks on?
+"Shaun's wife was so tall and beautiful, why wasn't he satisfied with her?
+Why did he have to pick me, of all people?
 Why did I have to fall for it?

-That was the end of her e-mail, there were no clues as to what was going to happen in the aftermath, and we wouldn't really find out ourselves until we saw it on the news.
-Laura purposely crashed her SUV into a concrete pillar below the Waialae overpass.
+That was the end of her e-mail; there were no clues as to what would happen in the aftermath, and we wouldn't really find out until we saw it on the news.
+Laura crashed her SUV into a concrete pillar below the Waialae overpass.
 Witnesses say her car was traveling at a high rate of speed when it blew the red light at the intersection fronting Market City Shopping Center.
 The vehicle literally disintegrated once it hit the pillar.
 Laura died on impact; she was completely sober.
-There's no revenge story here, and I'm not sure about what happened to Shaun Rasuman, and I don't care.
-What I do know is that Laura's spirit is unsettled and that on certain occasions, whether it be night or day, there's an indentation on the far side of our couch where Laura always used to sit.
-Whenever it appears, the dogs jump up on the sofa and curl themselves up around that spot, it doesn't seem to bother them.
-Even our kids pile up in that space, the same way they'd pile on Laura and fight for a spot on her lap.
+There's no revenge story here, and I'm not sure what happened to Shaun Rasuman, and I don't care.
+I know that Laura's spirit is unsettled and that on certain occasions, whether night or day, there's an indentation on the far side of our couch where Laura always used to sit.
+Whenever it appears, the dogs jump up on the sofa and curl up around that spot; it doesn't bother them.
+Even our kids pile up in that space like they'd pile on Laura and fight for a place on her lap.
 They say suicide is a mortal sin and that after you die, it leaves you floating about in a pointless limbo, but if Laura's version of limbo is sitting on our couch, then that's fine.

 We think about her all the time.